MehmetOguzhanTor/Linux_101/README.md

   - **File system:** FAT32
   - **Cluster size:** Left as default
   - **Persistent partition size:** Set to 0 as it's not needed for installation media

+### Preparing the Laptop
+- [x] Configured the HP Pavilion laptop to remain operational even when the lid is closed by adjusting the power settings in the Control Panel under "Hardware and Sound" > "Power Options" > "System Settings".